johnno1962/Smuggler/README.md

     RxSwift.SingleAssignmentDisposable.disposable.setter : RxSwift.Disposable11

 Note: In order to inject code between processes the Smuggle app installs a "privileged helper".
-The system will require you to give your administrator password when you first use it.
+The system will ask for your administrator password when you first use it.
+The helper binary can be removed at any time by executing:

+    sudo rm /Library/PrivilegedHelperTools/com.jh.Smuggler.Helper

 # MIT License